IBM/aspera-cli/README.md

 All CLI parameters can be provided on command line, but it is more convenient to set common parameters (e.g. cedentials) in a configuration file.

-The configuration file is a YAML file organized by applications.
+The configuration file is a hash in a YAML file.
+The primary key is the "config id".

-For each application type, there is a list of named configurations.
-The configuration named "default" is taken if no "-n" option is provided (short for --config-name).
+A "config name" refers to a named configuration for a given plugin (application).
+The "config id" used for a given "config name" is "<plugin>_<config name>".
+The default config name is "default".
+For instance, for the "faspex" plugin, the default config id is "faspex_default".
+To change the config name, specify option "-n" or "--config-name".
+It is also possible to "load" a set of parameters with option "--load-params".

 Arguments that require a value can be specified on command line or config file with the following specific rules: